About your flying instructor:

 Before even finishing, I received a job offer from the Dutch Flight Academy for a full time job.
 Besides flying as an instructor, I gave ATPL class room training and a radio telephony course.

-In 2012 I moved to England to fly the DA42 and the BN-2A Islander, in a broad mix of operations, including Passenger and delicate cargo transport, Flight inspection and calibration of ILS/VOR/DME/PAPI installations, Oil spill response including low level dispersant spraying, and joint-military sensor based OPS on DA42-MPP
+In 2012 I moved to England to fly the DA42 and the BN-2A Islander, in a broad mix of operations, including Passenger and delicate cargo transport, Flight inspection and calibration of ILS/VOR/DME/PAPI installations, Oil spill response including low level dispersal spraying, joint-military sensor based OPS and police missions,

-In three years time I have accumulated over 2000 hours as captain, flown to more than 120 different destinations in Europe, Africa, the middle east and Asia, including two active war zones.
+In three years time I accumulated over 2000 captain hours, flown to more than 120 different destinations in Europe, Africa, the middle east and Asia, including multiple sorties in active war zones.

 Using the flight simulator as training tool has helped me to pass every exam, prof-check, OPC or flight-check to date.